 - Sacrifice hobbies, jobs, and relationships to use marijuana

 - Risk their physical well-being to continue to smoke marijuana

 - Continue to use marijuana in the face of direct physical and mental health consequences

 - Develop tolerance to marijuana, needing increased amounts to achieve the same ‘high’

 - Experience a characteristic withdrawal (irritability, anxiety, disrupted sleep, decreased appetite, low mood, uneasiness, abdominal pain, tremors, sweating, fever, headache), often smoking more to dull the symptoms.

 Increasing numbers of symptoms determines the severity of the disorder.
 Four or five symptoms qualify as a moderate case; it’s a severe case if there’s six symptoms or more.
 Patients are in early remission if they have had none of those criteria for at least three months and not more than one year.
 Late remission extends beyond one year.

 The available research on psychological treatment for Cannabis Use Disorder supports various combinations of Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), and Contingency Management (CM), but which one is superior is unclear.

-Marijuana Anonymous (MA), an adaptation of the 12-step program Alcoholics Anonymous, offers patients an understanding support network in lieu of other treatment settings where the seriousness of Cannabis Use Disorder may be minimized by patients who use other drugs.
+Marijuana Anonymous (MA), an adaptation of the 12-step program Alcoholics Anonymous, offers patients an understanding support network.
+It takes the place of other treatment settings where the seriousness of Cannabis Use Disorder may be minimized by patients who use other drugs.
 A large study with military veterans showed that increased MA attendance predicted significantly higher probabilities of maintaining sobriety and restarting sobriety after relapse up to five years following initial treatment.